HodHod106/HodHod106/README.md

 - 🏢 I'm a CS Student
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 I am interested in: C++,Software Engineering
+- 💬 I am interested in: C++,Software development

 ### Connect with Me :